TechnologyEnhancedLearning/LearningHub.Nhs.WebUI/README.md

 # Build the solution

 ## Prerequisites
 These instructions assume that you have already followed the Build and Test instructions for the [Learning Hub User API repository](https://github.com/TechnologyEnhancedLearning/LearningHub.Nhs.UserApi).
-Specifically, you have alreadty:
+Specifically, you have already:
-- Created a Truested self signed certificate
+- Created a Truested self-signed certificate
 - Configured Learning Hub development URLs to use this certificate in IIS
 - Added the development URLs to the Windows hosts files
 - Set up the Learning Hub and elfh Hub databases and run necessary migrations